fbanfi90/robust-anamorphic-encryption/README.md

 # ElGamal Robust Anamorphic Encryption PoC

-This repository contains a **small, self-contained proof-of-concept** implementation of the **robust anamorphic encryption** construction instantiated with **ElGamal**, corresponding to the code included in the appendix of the paper https://eprint.iacr.org/2023/249.pdf
+This repository contains a **small, self-contained proof-of-concept** implementation of the **robust anamorphic encryption** construction instantiated with **ElGamal**, corresponding to an updated version of the code included in the appendix of the paper https://eprint.iacr.org/2023/249.pdf

 The goal is **not** production security or performance.
 It is meant to **demonstrate correctness** of the proposed construction by:
 1. **Encrypting anamorphically** many times and showing that decryption recovers: